 It is closed during the harsh winter due to heavy snowfall!
 An experience you can only get here

-The all-natural snow is unique to one of Niigata Prefecture's heaviest snowfall areas.
-However, during the peak season, the snow is so heavy that it becomes impassable and the ski resort is temporarily closed.
+As one of Niigata Prefecture's heaviest snowfall areas, it boasts all-natural snow.
+In fact, during the peak season, the snow is so heavy that access is impossible, and the ski resort is temporarily closed—an extraordinary amount of snow.

 Even in spring, there are many opportunities to enjoy powder snow, making it synonymous with spring skiing.
-The soothing forest courses through the beautiful primeval beech forests, the spring snow park and half-pipe that make use of the large amount of snow, and the pleasant corn snow cruising are all extremely popular ways to end the season.
+The forest courses, where you can be soothed by the beautiful primeval beech forest, the spring snow park and halfpipe that take advantage of the abundant snow, and the exhilarating cruising on the corn snow are all very popular ways to end the season.

 Topics from the '25-26 season